 Broken builds - This is fairly straightforward, without up-to-date builds fuzzers are unable to run or verify fixes.

 Missing instrumentation - In some cases tools such as ASan are used as defect oracles and are required by the fuzzing tools to allow for proper automation.
 In other cases incomplete instrumentation can give a false sense of stability or make investigating issues much more time consuming.
 Although this is not necessarily blocking the fuzzers it should be prioritized appropriately.

 Since these types of crashes harm the overall fuzzing progress, it is important for them to be addressed in a timely manner.
 Even if the bug itself might seem trivial and low priority for the product, it can still have devastating effects on fuzzing and hence prevent finding other critical issues.

 Issues in Bugzilla are marked as fuzz blockers by adding “[fuzzblocker]” to the “Whiteboard” field.
 A list of open issues marked as fuzz blockers can be found on Bugzilla.

 It is important for the fuzzing team to know how your software, tests and designs work.
 Even obvious tasks, like how a test program is supposed to be invoked, which options are safe, etc. might be hard to figure out for the person doing the testing, just as you are reading this manual right now to find out what is important in fuzzing.

-The fuzzing team can be reached at email@example.com or #fuzzing-team on Slack and will be happy to help you with any questions about fuzzing you might have.
+The fuzzing team can be reached at firstname.lastname@example.org or on Matrix and will be happy to help you with any questions about fuzzing you might have.
 We can help you find the right method of fuzzing for your feature, collaborate on the implementation and provide the infrastructure to run it and process the results accordingly.